deepbsd/dotfiles/README.md

 jusing i3wm, there are far more terminal applications I'm enjoying, nearly all of which have their own dotfiles for configuration.

+note: I mostly use cinnamon these days.
+I still update these for various reasons.

 # Dependencies

 * fonts:  (Yosemite) System San Francisco Display,